 You don’t want to forget about the chest either since this area gets tremendous amounts of sun damage.
 Read how to repair damage to the neck and chest.

 Someone once told me, “You’re only as young as your neck.”
 I believe it.

-7. How to prevent wrinkles?
-Start using an eye cream and undereye exfoliator NOW.
+7. How to prevent wrinkles around the eyes?
+Start using an eye cream and under-eye exfoliator NOW.

-Did you know if the eye area is the first area to age due to wear and tear from smiling, squinting and rubbing?
+Did you know that the eye area is the first area to age due to wear and tear from smiling, squinting and rubbing?
 Keeping it hydrated and nourished is essential for preventing premature lines and wrinkles.
 It’s important to know that eye creams don’t need to be heavy and greasy to work.
 In fact, the heavier they are, the more they could actually be causing wrinkles.
-This can happen when oils seep into the eyes and cause puffiness.
-This can stretch the skin out and weaken elasticity.
+This can happen when oils seep into the eyes and cause puffiness, which can stretch out the skin and weaken elasticity.

 Choose a nourishing eye cream with skin-firming peptides.